DiogoDAguiar/DiogoDAguiar/README.md

 - 👋 Hi, I’m @DiogoDAguiar.
 -  🇧🇷 I'm Brazilian.
-- 👀 I’m interested in HTML, CSS3, Python, Java!
+- 👀 I’m interested in HTML, CSS3, Python, PHP, Java!
 - 🌱 I’m currently learning all im interested and English!
 - 💞️ I’m looking to collaborate on anything that i know and can help!
 - 📫 To talk with me more easy, just chat me on Discord! my tag is "diogomito#0" for now.